 end of the first message.

-the base commit will be the merge base of tip commit of the remote-tracking
+the base commit as the merge base of tip commit of the remote-tracking

 branch and revision-range specified in cmdline.

-For a local branch, you need to track a remote branch by
+For a local branch, you need to make it to track a remote branch by

 --set-upstream-to before using this option.